owendswang/Download-Weibo-Images-Videos/README.md

 A Tampermonkey script to download weibo images and videos.
 - Only support new version weibo UI.
 - Supported in Chinese and English.
-- Not support live photo
+- Support downloading live photos (only if add '.mov' to the download whitelist in Tampermonkey's advance setting)
 - Support downloading images and videos
 - Customize download files' name